mack/magic-upload/README.md

 ```
 build                          Build a minified bundled version of the plugin.
 install                        Copy release to BetterDiscord plugin directory.
-setup-tools                    Install tools used to build and hot reload plugin.
+setup                          Install tools used to build and hot reload plugin.
 watch                          Automatically build and install plugin on save.
 ```